Code-Institute-Submissions/milestone-project-two-1/readme.md

 game.

 <h2>UX</h2>
-As this is a web based inspired version of the Simon game, the intended audience is for anyone with access to a desktop or mobile device, who wants to test their memory in a simple way.
+As this is a web based inspired version of the Simon game, the intended audience is for anyone with access to a desktop or mobile device, who wants to test their memory in a fun, interactive and simple way.

 The user interface is clean and minimalistic, to make the user feel less overwhelmed with the aesthetic.
 The functionality is simple rules, which means